-She turned to her brother-in-law, the Episcopal priest William Augustus Muhlenberg, for guidance.
-Muhlenberg was a progressive-minded thinker who immediately took up the cause.
-The plot on the northeast corner of Sixth Avenue and 20th Street was acquired and architect Richard Upjohn was commissioned to design the church while he worked on his plans for the new Trinity Church downtown) was commissioned to design the structure.
+She turned to her brother-in-law, Episcopal priest William Augustus Muhlenberg.
+The progressive minded cleric took up the cause.
+The plot on the northeast corner of Sixth Avenue and 20th Street was acquired and architect Richard Upjohn (who was simultaneously working on plans for the new Trinity Church downtown) was commissioned to design the structure.

-What The Churchman failed to mention was that Muhlenberg also introduced medical care for the indigent, needlework programs for unemployed women, holiday dinners for the needy, trips to the country for poor boys, and the founding of a charity hospital, St. Luke's Hospital, in the Sister's House.
+What The Churchman failed to mention was that Muhlenberg also introduced medical care for the indigent, needlework programs for unemployed women, holiday dinners for the needy, trips to the country for poor boys, and founded a charity hospital, St. Luke's Hospital, in the Sister's House.
 The sisters were dedicated to nursing and training orphaned girls for domestic service.
-In an effort to help educate the poorer of his parishioners, Muhlenberg amassed a huge collection of books which later became the basis of the Mulhlenberg Library on 23rd Street.
+In an effort to help educate the poorer of his parishioners, Muhlenberg amassed a large collection of books which later became the basis of the Mulhlenberg Library on 23rd Street.

-In 1883 the church, now surrounded by the grand emporiums that made up The Ladies' Mile, hosted the first convention of black Episcopal clergymen.
+In 1883 the church, now surrounded by the retail emporiums that made up The Ladies' Mile, hosted the first convention of black Episcopal clergymen.

-By the middle of the 20th Century the neighborhood around The Church of the Holy Communion had changed from opulent department stores to commercial and industrial businesses.
-The cast iron emporiums now housed factories and warehouses.
+By the middle of the 20th century the neighborhood around The Church of the Holy Communion had changed from opulent department stores to commercial and industrial businesses.
+The former department stores now housed factories and warehouses.
 The number of parishioners and the financial situation of the church dwindled.
-To head off what he feared could be the destruction of the building, the rector pushed for and was granded landmark status in 1966.
-Ten years later the church was abandoned and deconsecrated.
+To head off what he feared could be the destruction of the building, the rector pushed for and was granted landmark status in 1966.
+Still, ten years later the church was abandoned and deconsecrated.

-In a move that would probably have pleased Augustus Muhlenberg, the venerable church building was purchased by the Odyssey Insitute and used as a drug rehabilitation center.
+In a move that would probably have pleased Augustus Muhlenberg, the venerable church building was purchased by the Odyssey Institute and used as a drug rehabilitation center.

 Another club, Avalon, opened in the former church for a short period before the building sat empty and neglected again until Jack Menashe renovated it as a mini-mall.
 Menashe's transformation, costing $15 million, opened in early 2010 as the "Limelight Marketplace," a mini-mall.
 The in the fall of 2014 the building was converted to a gym.